 “We are thinking moms and we won’t be silenced.”

 “We’re in this together and we’re fighting this fight and we are going to win.”

-These, too, are the voices from the trenches, the moms and dads of children who have broken brains and ailing bodies.
+These, too, are the voices from the trenches, the moms and dads of children with autism who have broken brains and ailing bodies.

 For as many moms who burst into tears at this conference, there were twice as many (often the same ones) who burst into applause, told the best bad jokes, and knew how to have fun.

 Autism mamas know how to rock the house.

 Some children who were diagnosed on the autism spectrum have recovered physically and mentally.

 When evaluated now they are found to no longer be autistic.